MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behavior.md

 ```

 ## Using None Function Choice Behavior
-The "None" behavior instructs the AI model to use the provided functions without executing them to generate a response.
-This is useful for dry runs when the SK caller wants to see which functions the model would choose without actually invoking them.
+The `None` behavior instructs the AI model to use the provided function(s) without choosing any of them for invocation to generate a response.
+This is useful for dry runs when the caller may want to see which functions the model would choose without actually invoking them.

+Here, we advertise all functions from the `DateTimeUtils` and `WeatherForecastUtils` plugins to the AI model but instruct it not to choose any of them.
+Instead, the model will provide a response describing which functions it would choose to determine the color of the sky in Boston on a specified date.
 ```csharp
 using Microsoft.SemanticKernel;